FAQs - General

 In the unfortunate event of the death of a Participant , the nominees (as identified by the Nomination Form) shall be the only persons recognized as having any title to or interest in the balance held in Individual Pension Account of the deceased.
 In case no nominations have been made, the executors, administrators or succession certificate holders of the deceased Participant shall be the only persons recognized as having title to the accumulated balance of Individual Pension Account of the deceased Participant.

-2) What are the options available to the Participant’s nominees in case of death of Participant?
+2) What are the options available to the Participant's successor in case of death of the participant?

 Following are the options available to the nominees:

 - Withdraw his/her share of the amount subject to the conditions laid down in the Income Tax Ordinance; 2001 (XLIX of 2001);